Neutron and muon-induced background studies for the AMoRE double-beta decay experiment: Introduction

-In this paper, we quantitatively studied the effects of these background sources on the AMoRE underground experiment by performing Geant4 Monte Carlo simulations.
+In this paper, we quantitatively studied the effects of neutron and muon-induced backgrounds on the AMoRE underground experiment by performing Geant4 Monte Carlo simulations.
 The text is structured as follows: Section~\ref{sec:2} illustrates the detector geometry used for the AMoRE-II simulation.
-In Section~\ref{sec:3}, we simulate the cosmic-muon and muon-induced background to study their effects on the background level, using the Muon Veto system in two different shielding configurations.
+In Sect.~\ref{sec:3}, we simulate the cosmic-muon and muon-induced background to study their effects on the background level, using the Muon Veto system in two different shielding configurations.
 Neutron-induced backgrounds were also included in the study.
 Section~\ref{sec:4} describes the simulation results used to quantify the effects of neutron backgrounds, from underground environment, by considering the shielding configurations.
-Finally, in Section~\ref{sec:conclusion}, we conclude that the aimed background level could be achieved with the optimal shielding design for AMoRE-II experiment.
+Finally, in Sect.~\ref{sec:conclusion}, we conclude that the aimed background level could be achieved with the optimal shielding design for AMoRE-II experiment.